Toddler Learning Resource: Colors, Matching, Patterns, & Shapes

 In the color section, there are two matching activities and a sorting activity.
 I would suggest laminating these pages.
 If you don't own a laminator or don't plan on investing in one, I would suggest printing on cardstock paper.
 For these activities, I recommend using velcro to secure the pieces to your laminated pages.
 The velcro is a win-win: it keeps all of your pieces organized and kids LOVE it!
 Another option is to store the pieces in a binder pouch.

 Each color included in the packet (Red, Orange, Yellow, Green, Blue, Purple, Pink, Black, White, Gray, and Brown) has 5 pages dedicated to learning that color.
 While laminating these pages will ensure that they last a really long time, it is NOT necessary.
 If you aren't interested in laminating everything, my recommendation would be to purchase some dry erase pockets and dry erase markers.
 This will save you from laminating for hours, but it will also save you from making lots of copies in the future!
 All you would need to do is print the pages, 3-ring whole punch them (or slip them into a page protector!), and stick them in your binder.
 When you're ready to use a page with your toddler, just slip the page into the dry erase pouch and use the dry erase marker for writing!
-Even though my pages are laminated, I actually still put my pages in dry erase pouches.
+Even though my pages are laminated, I actually still put my pages in dry erase pouches (I simply choose to laminate for durability).
 If you write directly on the lamination, the dry erase markers will often stain the lamination.
 The dry erase pouches keep my resources in perfect condition!
-I chat about this in my Instagram highlight titled "Laminating" -- @francieoutlaw

 teachingmytoddler-5007.jpg